The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Conclusion

 In this paper, we present The Spheres dataset, the first publicly available multitrack orchestral recordings capturing classical music through a comprehensive set of microphone signals, including both main and close spot microphones.
 Unlike previous datasets, this collection provides recordings as isolated stems for each instrument section from all microphone positions, accurately reflecting the conditions of real orchestral productions and offering isolated signals for research purposes.

 The dataset openly publishes two complete canonical works—Tchaikovsky’s Romeo and Juliet and Mozart’s Symphony No. 40—as well as solo scales with different dynamics and playing techniques.
 In addition, Room Impulse Responses (RIRs) were measured for every instrument position and are released alongside the dataset, providing a detailed characterization of the recording space.
 We have also provided analyses of the data, including polyphony levels, instrument activity times, and acoustic properties derived from the RIRs, which illustrate both the diversity and complexity of the material.
-Furthermore, we performed baseline experiments on instrument-family separation from the main stereo microphones and on microphone debleeding at the spot level.
-While the baseline models improved separation in several cases, they also confirmed the difficulty of orchestral source separation under realistic recording conditions.
+Furthermore, we performed experiments on instrument-family separation from the main stereo microphones and on microphone debleeding at the spot level.
+While the analyzed models improved separation in several cases, they also confirmed the difficulty of orchestral source separation and showcase the need for further research on MSS methods that can generalize to different recording conditions.

 Overall, The Spheres dataset represents a significant step forward for Music Source Separation (MSS) in the classical domain.
 By offering real, professionally recorded multitrack material with aligned main, ambient, and spot microphones, it provides the community with a unique benchmark for evaluating separation, dereverberation, localization, and immersive rendering approaches.
 We expect this dataset to become a valuable resource for future research, helping to bridge the gap between synthetic data training and real-world orchestral applications.